KDE/documentation-docs-krita-org/untranslatable_pages/kra_the_krita_file_format.rst

 In the above xml, there is a group layer named 'shading', which has three paintlayers and a filter layer on top.

+passthrough
+    Whether or not passthrough compositing is enabled.

 Clone Layers
 ~~~~~~~~~~~~